 As mentioned earlier, the pressure depends on the task at hand.

 Our goal is to efficiently operate the pressure washer.
 Let’s review some common steps to achieve that.

 In addition, we will provide guidance on how to modify the pressure settings to achieve the best outcomes.

 Pressure Washing Your Home

-If you have a house in good standing and it’s made from brick you should be very careful washing the mortar between your brickwork, for this, it is recommended you use a pressure of between 1600-2000 PSI.
+If you have a house that is made from brick, you should be very careful washing the mortar between your brickwork.
+It is recommended you use a pressure of between 1600-2000 PSI.

 Pressure Washing a Boat, Yacht, or Jet-Ski